MiguelGT98/flutter_conekta/README.md

 ### iOS

-Based on the location of the files that you are willing to pick paths, you may need to add some keys to your iOS app's _Info.plist_ file, located in `<project root>/ios/Runner/Info.plist`:
+For tokenizing the card information correctly, you need to add some keys to your iOS app's _Info.plist_ file, located in `<project root>/ios/Runner/Info.plist`:

 - **_UIBackgroundModes_** with the **_fetch_** and **_remote-notifications_** keys - Required.
 Describe why your app needs to access background taks, suck talking to an external API (to tokenize the card).
 This is called _Required background modes_, with the keys _App download content from network_ and _App downloads content in response to push notifications_ respectively in the visual editor (since both methods aren't actually overriden, not adding this property/keys may only display a warning, but shouldn't prevent its correct usage).